kvarak/dnd/docs/_Rules/skills.md

     The art of writing in an expressive, harmonious and skillful manner.
 You must know how to read and write before taking this skill.
 Your skill in writing allows you to detect if written text is a forgery with a successful Intelligence (Calligraphy) check.
     <details>
       <summary>Forgery</summary>
       The art of creating false documentation in order to encourage others to believe in the legitimacy of a characters' fraudulent practices.
-You have Expertise on checks made to create a convincing forgery.
+You have <b>Expertise</b> on checks made to create a convincing forgery.
     </details>
   </details>